 When you hear music and connect it to another sense or emotion, it is far easier to remember.
 With music, this emotion is usually joy.

-Learning is not all conscious, rational, left-brained, and verbal but involves the whole body/mind with all its emotions, senses, and receptors.
-Accelerated learning is all about efficient, multisensory learning to get the best out of all your new hires.
+Learning is not all conscious, rational, left-brained, and verbal, but involves the whole body/mind with all its emotions, senses, and receptors.
+Accelerated learning is all about efficiency, multi-sensory learning to get the best out of all your new hires.